Source: FRIENDS wiki | fandom

 How long should T-breaks be?

 Typically, THC can remain in your body for as long as 30 days before it gets completely flushed out of your system.
-The duration may vary according to your body condition, and how frequently you use cannabis etc., but generally taking just a couple of days off the herb wouldn’t have much effects.
+The duration may vary according to your body condition, and how frequently you use cannabis, etc., but generally taking just a couple of days off the herb wouldn’t have many effects.

 Cutting down: Would it work too?

 The most enthusiastic cannabis users may opt to just cut down on their daily dosage, perhaps limiting to just one time in the evening instead of multiple times a day; however, this method only curbs the amount of THC entering your body.
 The cannabinoid receptors still get activated.